-Further down the page is a panel for adding the details of the Principal and Co-Investigators - these must all have registered in the Science Portal before they can be added in the OT and we strongly advise that this is done well in advance of the proposal deadline.
+Further down the page is a panel for adding the details of the Principal, Co-Principal and Co-Investigators - these must all have registered in the Science Portal before they can be added in the OT and we strongly advise that this is done well in advance of the proposal deadline.

 A project can have only one PI, but any number of Co-Is.
+Large programs can in addition have multiple co-PIs.
 Clicking on e.g. "Select PI..." will start-up a window which allows you to search for and select users from the ALMA user database.
 Within this, users can be identified by their name, email address or ALMA ID (username).
 To find matching users, select which attribute should be searched from the drop-down list, enter a valid constraint into the text field and click "Find Investigators".
 If the entered constraint is invalid, it will be highlighted in red and searching will be disabled.
 A valid constraint consists of: